-Insecurity, fear, even anger can erupt when a person feels lesser.
+Insecurity, fear, and even anger can erupt when a person feels lesser.
 Declarations of superiority and boastful behavior can be signs of people that simply do not care for themselves.
-Self-hate can be masked by displays of arrogance, exaggerated pride and finding fault in everyone.
-A person who has value does not need to find it by making others feel badly.
+Self-hate can be masked by displays of arrogance, exaggerated pride, and finding fault in everyone.
+A person who has value does not need to find it by making others feel bad.

 Self-love Starts with You!

 Sometimes we place value based on relationships.
 We feel that we are important because someone loves us.
-We find identity in knowing we have a spouse, a boyfriend of a significant other who says they love us.
+We find identity in knowing we have a spouse, a boyfriend, or a significant other who says they love us.
 However, if your value is only in relationships, what happens when that loved one no longer values you?

 Self-love for the Present